fordpref/vzp_retinaparser/README.md

     a.  open a command prompt, go to the directory your mht files are in.

-    b.  cat *.mht >> <lumped file name>  (don't give it an extension unless you want to learn about recursion)
+    b.  cat *.mht >> lumpedfilename  (don't give it an extension unless you want to learn about recursion)

     c.  give the new lump file an mht extension

-5.  run remediation.exe <lumped file name>.mht
+5.  run remediation.exe lumpedfilename.mht
 6. This will produce a .csv you open with excel, it asks for a file name and saves it.
 7. I recommend that you add two columns, one for client/network exploit, and another for product.
 Update it manually.